nathanchao/CSCD25-Project/index.md

 # Analyzing Bad Mouths

 To keep data processing times minimal, I selected around 100 posts from 78 subreddits to analyze.
+Also note that for this assignment, I am considering a swear word to be any word that contains "sh\*\*" or "fu\*\*".

 ## Analyzing Proportion of Posts that Swear in Different Sub-Reddits
 The following figure shows the proportion of posts in the selected subreddits that swear.